4Players/odin-unreal-demo/Readme.md

 ## Getting Started

 In the releases you can find a pre-built game executable and the current project's code base.
 The pre-built game can likely be executed without any installations required - if you do not have the redistributable packages of C++ installed, that Unreal needs, you can find it in the `\Engine\Extras\Redist\en-us` folder of the pre-built game.
-Per platform there are two builds available in a release with different Online Subsystems active, changing how clients connect to each other:
+There is one client available per platform, that uses a custom Online Subsystem to connect to the dedicated [Odin Fleet Server](https://odin.4players.io/fleet/).
+The sample supports more Online Subsystems that can be used:
+1. OdinFleet Online Subsystem: This Subsystem connects to a custom [Azure Functions REST API](https://azure.microsoft.com/en-us/products/functions) that queries Odin Fleet for the first free running server of the demo.
+The client then connects to that dedicated server.
+This version does not need any user account and works outside a local network - there is only one global session available that is accessed by all clients for demo purposes.
 1. EOS Online Subsystem: This uses EOS for matchmaking.
 This version of the demo game needs the user to login to their Epic Games Account and allow the Demo Game to access basic information (user name and online presence).
 1. No Online Subsystem (also called "NULL"): This uses matchmaking over a local network.
 No account needed for this version but you will only be able to find other clients in the same local network.